joe-broder15/forensic-tools/README.md

 **Command-Line Options:**
 - `-f`, `--files`: Specify one or more file paths for analysis
-- `-d`, `--dirs`: Specify one or more directory paths to analyze
+- `-d`, `--dirs`: Specify one or more directory paths to analyze (non-recursive)
-- `--generate-csv`: Save analysis results to CSV file
+- `--generate-csv`: Save analysis results to a CSV file

 ### EXIF Analyzer